-Iran also had misgivings about Russia as Moscow delayed the delivery of weapons’ systems purchased and paid for by the Islamic Republic and imposed severe restrictions on Iran’s attempts at promoting its Khomeinist ideology in the Russian Federation.
+Iran also had misgivings about Russia as Moscow delayed the delivery of weapons’ systems purchased and paid for by Tehran and imposed severe restrictions on Iran’s attempts at promoting its Khomeinist ideology in the Russian federation.

-However, towards the end of the year, a new picture was emerging with Iran, Russia and Turkey cast as members of a new triple alliance to shape the future of the Middle East in the wake of two decades of turmoil, terrorism and war.
-For the first time, the three nations held a summit in the seaside resorts of Sochi which the Iranian media, always keen on hyperbole, presented as “the new Yalta” after the conference in which the US, Britain and Russia decided the “future of the world” after World War II.
-More importantly, perhaps, a series of meetings brought the Top Brass of the three nations together for the first time to thrash out a joint strategy.
+However, towards the end of the year a new picture was emerging with Iran, Russia and Turkey cast as members of a new triple alliance to shape the future of the Middle East in the wake of two decades of turmoil, terrorism and war.
+For the first time the three nations held a summit in the seaside resorts of Sochi, which the Iranian media, always keen on hyperbole, presented as “the new Yalta” after he conference in which the US, Britain and Russia decided the “future of the world” after World War II.
+More importantly, perhaps, a series of meetings brought the Top Brass of the three nations together for the first time to thrash out joint strategy.

 Moscow also needs Assad to push the agreement on leasing parts of the Syrian Mediterranean coast to Russia to set up or expand its aero-naval bases.
 As for Ankara, Assad is expected to sign a law that would permit Ankara to maintain troops on Syrian soil to separate that country’s Kurdish-majority provinces and take military action against Kurdish groups hostile to Turkey.